SUPPLEMENTARY DATA FOR MLP SE (DISCLOSURES BASED ON HGB)

 Results of operations

-Business development at its subsidiaries has a significant impact on the results of operations at MLP SE.
-Profit/loss transfer agreements are in place with MLP Banking AG and FERI AG, as well as DOMCURA AG and nordias GmbH Versicherungsmakler.
+Business developments at its subsidiaries have a significant impact on the results of operations of MLP SE.
+Profit/loss transfer agreements are in place with MLP Banking AG, FERI AG, DOMCURA AG and nordias GmbH Versicherungsmakler.
 These are reflected in the finance cost.

-The item "Cash on hand and on deposit with the Deutsche Bundesbank, bank deposits and cheques" increased to € 87.1 million (€ 79.7 million).
-This can be attributed to regrouping of investments.
+"Cash on hand and on deposit with the Deutsche Bundesbank, bank deposits and cheques" reduced to € 76.9 million (€ 87.1 million).
+The decline can essentially be attributed to the payment of dividends to our shareholders and the VAT backpayments for previous years.
+This was offset by profit transfers from subsidiaries.

 Financial position and dividends

-As of December 31, 2017, MLP SE had cash holdings (cash on hand and on deposit with the Deutsche Bundesbank, bank deposits and cheques) of € 87.1 million (€ 79.7 million).
-This item was reduced by the dividend payout to our shareholders at € 0.08 per share and a total volume of € 8.7 million.
-The profit transfers of our subsidiaries, as well as portfolio shifts from other types of investments served to increase this figure.
+As of the balance sheet date, December 31, 2018, MLP SE had cash holdings (cash on hand and on deposit with the Deutsche Bundesbank, bank deposits and cheques) of € 76.9 million (€ 87.1 million).
+This item was reduced by the dividend payout to our shareholders at € 0.20 per share and a total volume of € 21.9 million.
+The profit transfers of our subsidiaries had a positive effect, while VAT backpayments for previous years had the opposite effect.

-The dividend payments of MLP SE are made in accordance with the financial and profit situation, as well as future liquidity requirements.
-As announced, the distribution rate for the financial year will be between 50.0% and 70.0% of operating net profit of the MLP Group.
-In concrete terms, the Executive Board and Supervisory Board will propose a dividend of € 0.20 per share at the Annual General Meeting on June 14.
-This corresponds to a distribution rate of around 64% of the Group's operating net profit.
+The dividend payments of MLP SE are made in accordance with the financial and profit situation and future liquidity requirements.
+As announced, the distribution rate for the financial year will be between 50% and 70% of the MLP Group’s net operating profit.
+The Executive and Supervisory Boards will propose a dividend of € 0.20 per share at the Annual General Meeting on May 29, 2019.
+This corresponds to a distribution rate of 63% of the Group's operating net profit.

 Business performance at MLP SE is essentially dependent on the business performance of the MLP Group.
-Therefore reference is made to the comparison with the forecast business performance of the MLP Group.
-In addition reference is made to the loss accrued within the context of merging SFH with MLP SE, which is described under results of operations.
+We therefore refer to the comparison with the forecast business performance of the MLP Group.
+We also refer to the withdrawal from other retained earnings conducted in the previous year.
 As such, the development of MLP SE deviates from the development of the MLP Group.

-Despite market conditions that generally remained difficult for its subsidiaries, MLP SE was overall able to meet its own objectives and expectations – without taking into account the merger loss.
+Despite market conditions that generally remained difficult for its subsidiaries in 2018, MLP SE was overall able to meet its own objectives and expectations – without taking into account the divergent withdrawal from other retained earnings.

 Research and development